 But there’s one more thing.

-I happen to be the exact type of person this course is being created for: I have a working knowledge of HTML/CSS; I’m interested in code and development; knowing the information will help me do by job better; I have a personal website to maintain; and I’m all about learning new things.
+I happen to be the exact type of person this course is being created for: I have a working knowledge of HTMLHTML Hyper Text Markup Language.
+The semantic language of the browser./CSSCSS Cascading Stylesheet – the aesthetic language of the browser; I’m interested in code and development; knowing the information will help me do by job better; I have a personal website to maintain; and I’m all about learning new things.

 So I’ll cut to the chase — I’ll be taking the course, following the lessons as I edit them, and documenting the whole thing along the way.

 I’ll be regularly updating this article with the journey, as well as sharing on social media.

 Let’s do this! 🙂